 - 2. (Optional) You may have a site configuration where the paths for the qstat command is not at a standard location.
-Change the values in the configuration file for CRAY_QSTAT_PATH and CRAY_BATCH_VAR accordingly for your site configuration. - 3.
-Save and close ccm.conf. - 4.
-If your applications will use Platform-MPI (previously known as HP-MPI), Cray recommends you create the /etc/hpmpi.conf file with these values.
+Change the values in the configuration file for CRAY_QSTAT_PATH and CRAY_BATCH_VAR accordingly for your site configuration.

+- 3. Save and close ccm.conf.

+- 4. Exit xtopview.